Table of Contents

 School Attendance Orders

-When seeking a law firm it will be necessary to establish whether there is a legal aid contract for criminal cases in place.
+You need to make sure the law firm has legal aid contract for criminal cases.
+The Law Society website has a search function.
 Ideally the solicitor will specialise in education and have some knowledge of alternative or non-standard education.
 If there is no legal aid contract for criminal cases an education solicitor may still be able to offer initial advice on legal aid.
 However it is rare to find a solicitor with knowledge of home education law or a solicitor who grasps the family's right to choose alternative educational approaches such as autonomous or self-directed learning.
 It is possible to get the service of an expert witness covered by legal aid.
 In order to call an expert witness for the defence, the defence solicitor would first have to get funding from the Legal Services Commission in the form of a Representation Order.
 An application for the representation order is is made to and decided by the magistrates' court.
 Having obtained the RO, if a case merits expert evidence, the defence solicitor has to apply to the Legal Services Commission for "prior authority" to instruct an expert.
 If prior authority is granted the RO covers the costs of the expert.
 Read more about using expert witnesses in legally aided cases here

 Parental Duties set out in law